Supported Devices

 }

 These files can be displayed on iOS devices in AR.
-They lack interactivity (besides a small set of built-in components) but can be sufficient for product configurators and similar relatively static usecases.
-An example is Castle Builderopen in new window where creations (not the live session) can be viewed in AR.
+When exported from scenes with Everywhere Actions the interactivity is the same, more than sufficient for product configurators, narrative experiences and similar.
+An example is Castle Builder where creations (not the live session) can be viewed in AR.

 Encryption in Spaceopen in new window uses this approach.
 Players can collaboratively place text into the scene on their screens and then view the results in AR on iOS.
 On Android, they can also interact right in WebXR.